-Making up 11 percent of tax revenue, the severance tax on natural resources brought in \$489 million to the base budget, after local distributions, in FY 2014.
+Making up seven percent of tax revenue, the severance tax on natural resources brought in \$321 million to the base budget, after local distributions and other transfers, in FY 2017.
 The severance tax is a five-percent gross receipts tax levied on businesses that sever, extract and/or produce natural resource products in West Virginia including oil, coal, natural gas, quarried or mined limestone or sandstone, and other natural resource products.
 There are reduced rates for underground thin-seam coal (one-two percent) and waste coal (2.5 percent).

-In FY 2014, the severance tax on coal produced \$320 million, while the severance tax on natural gas produced \$162 million.
-The severance tax on all other minerals produced \$29 million.
+In FY 2017, the state collected \$209 million from the severance tax on coal, \$102 million on natural gas, and about \$33 million from oil and other minerals.